 The Dangler is a bum bag – or fanny pack – without a belt.
 It attaches to platforms using a really versatile velcro drop-panel.

 The panel has hook on the rear and loop on the front, so it can be carried at the bottom edge of many industry spec PCs (sandwiched under the front flap, or at the bottom of the front or rear plate bags); or attached to the back of suitable chest rigs.

-It’s really well made and constructed of 500D, with a swatch of loop velcro on the front for patches etc.
+Like all of the Ferro Concepts stuff I’ve ever had hands on with (quite a lot) it’s really well made and composed of 500D; with a swatch of colour-matched loop velcro on the front for patches etc.

 Access to its contents is governed by an ITW zip pull and good quality zip.
 The location of the zip – at the upper edge of the pouch – is absolutely perfect for access, and I wish other manufacturers would get the message about this.
 Simply leaving the zip in the middle of the top of the pouch – like a standard utility – isn’t always that easy to access.